 In “the old days,” full retirement age was 65, and most people retired and began collecting Social Security benefits at that age.
 Probably because of this, the Social Security Administration was put in charge of Medicare enrollment.
 However, now most people’s full retirement age for purposes of Social Security is not until age 67.
 And quite a few people continue to work even beyond that age.

-But before you start searching for plans, it is a good idea to have a list of all of your health care providers (doctors) and medications (including dosages), as well as your preferred drugstore(s).
+Once you have your Medicare number it is time to start searching for plans.
+Before you start, it is a good idea to have a list of all of your health care providers (doctors) and medications (including dosages), as well as your preferred drugstore(s).

 Just browse to medicare.gov and click on “Get Started.”
 Then “Get the basics,” then “Learn based on my situation.”
 The web pages will ask a series of questions and guide you to pages that will present you with various insurance options to choose from based on your situation.

-You can always start your information gathering anonymously by clicking “Continue without logging in,” but it is likely to be more convenient to go ahead a register on the site so that you can save all of the information that you enter.
+You will want to register on the site so that you can save all of the information that you enter.

 Medicare Part A